Anglesey

 Lobscows

 A hearty favorite of North Wales, Lobscows is an all-encompassing stew made with any meat and vegetables available.
 Various recipes handed down from family over generations can be found throughout towns in this Welsh region; though commonly known as Cawl elsewhere.
-Bursting at the seams with flavourful ingredients like beef, marrowbone, onions, carrots swedes and potatoes – Lobscows will satisfy even the hungriest appetite!
+Bursting at the seams with flavourful ingredients like beef, marrowbone, onions, carrots swedes, and potatoes – Lobscows will satisfy even the hungriest appetite!

 food from anglesey